U.S. Citizenship Lawyer | Naturalization Lawyer

 A citizenship and naturalization lawyer’s job is to turn the dream of U.S. citizenship into a reality.
-While not everyone qualifies for citizenship, we know that becoming an American is a life-changing and momentous event.
+We know that becoming an American is a life-changing event.
 At Nesbit Law Office, we’re proud to help our immigrant neighbors with the naturalization and citizenship process.
 Learn more about how a citizenship lawyer might help you.

 The Basics of American Citizenship and Naturalization